 Glaucoma is a complex condition, but it's basically a disease affecting the optic nerve -- the cord at the back of your eye.
 It’s responsible for information transmission.
 Without a healthy optic nerve, your vision will decrease or even fail completely unless you seek treatment.

 When you're born, you have about 1.5 million nerve fibers in each optic nerve.
 As you age, the nerve fibers within the optic nerve start to diminish.
 While normal and gradual nerve fiber loss doesn't affect your vision, glaucoma causes significant acceleration of this process.
 The result is partial -- and then total -- vision loss.
 Glaucoma begins with peripheral vision loss in most cases and eventually affects your central vision as well.

 Many medical studies have shown a direct correlation between reducing IOP and slowing the progression of glaucoma.
 Normal IOP levels are somewhere between 9-21 mm Hg.
 However, it's possible to develop glaucoma even in this range.
 By lowering IOP even more, the progression of the disease can be slowed.

-Dr. Jones will monitor glaucoma in several ways, including:
+Our providers will monitor glaucoma in several ways, including: